Opposition: The Expansion of Gambling

 There are approximately nine bills leftover from the 2021 session that are available to be passed expanding gambling on Sports, Horse Racing, and Casinos.

-Status: Weeks ago, two of the four Senate Horse Racing Bills were passed out of the Regulated Industries Committee.
+Status: Two weeks ago, two of the four Senate Horse Racing Bills were passed out of the Regulated Industries Committee.
 The two bills that were passed out of the committee are authored by Sen. Jeff Mullis.
 SR 131 is a constitutional ballot measure that would only allow parimutuel betting to take place at the racing track without any machines or off-track betting sites.
 SB 212 is the enabling legislation that describes how the resolution will be implemented.
-Both bills were put on the Senate calendar for a vote a vote last week on crossover day.
-SB 131 was defeated and not brought up for a second vote.
-SB 131 was tabled.
+Both bills are in the Rules Committee and available to be sent to the Senate floor for a vote this week.

 Support: Ban on Teaching Critical Race Theory in Public Schools